When it’s time to leave the water, there’s a host of things to see and do on land.

 - Papua Expeditions come highly recommended, are specialists in bird watching tours and can organise custom itineraries of any kind.
 Visit Papua Expeditions’ website for further information and a sampling of their range of Raja Ampat ecotours.

-- The Raja Ampat Tourism Management Team Office in Sorong can put you in touch with guides and tour companies if you arrive without having made prior arrangements.
+- The Raja Ampat Homestay Information Center in Waisai can put you in touch with guides and tour organisers if you arrive without having made prior arrangements.